smart-india-hackathon-2023-jiit/evault-web3/README.md

 ## Overview

 VaultSign is a blockchain-based eVault system engineered to provide a secure, transparent, and accessible solution for the storage, management, and sharing of legal records.
-This README offers an in-depth look into the project, its core objectives, advanced features, installation instructions, deployment, and essential details.

 ### Problem Statement

-The primary goal of this project is to address critical challenges within the legal industry:
+The primary goal of this project is to address critical challenges within the legal industry which includes :

 - Insufficient transparency in legal record management.
 - Inefficient document handling and collaboration among lawyers, clients, and judges.